Irvinehimself/Irvines-Firejail-Extras/HsTools/README.md

 ### Polkit-Tweaks
 I have included a couple of useful [polkit rules](EtcPolkitRules.d) which can be dropped into `/etc/polkit-1/rules.d/`

-#### 50-custom-mount-authority.rules
-Is a rule to ensure only authorised users can mount *external drives*, *partitions* and *thumb drives*.
-Basically, the problem is that using the default `polkit` authorisations for `udisksctl`, (and, as a result, the file manager,) anyone can circumvent the access controls youve created with `Hs-MountReadWrite`.

 #### 49-custom-ask-for-rootpw.rules
 This is a rule copied from the [Arch Wiki](https://wiki.archlinux.org/index.php/Polkit#Administrator_identities) which resolves one of those annoying discrepancies between `sudo` and `polkit` authorisation.